 If you're like many people, you can't wait for the day when you can shift your focus to things you're truly passionate about—whether it's delving into a hobby or giving back to your community.
 To that end, you may have asked yourself: Can I retire at 60?
 Being able to leave the workforce sooner could give you more time to pursue those goals.

 Winding down your career early is an ambitious goal, but it's certainly within reach if you have strong investing habits and a prudent financial plan.
-Here's how to identify your target savings amount and create a strategy to get there on your timeline.
+Here's how to identify your

 How to anticipate your retirement costs